Imperial Estate: Quaternions

 were a conventional representation of the Imperial States of the Holy Roman Empire which first became current in the 15th century and was extremely popular during the 16th century.

 Apart from the highest tiers of the emperor, kings, prince-bishops and the prince electors, the estates are represented in groups of four.
 The number of quaternions was usually ten, in descending order of precedence Dukes (Duces), Margraves (Marchiones), Landgraves (Comites Provinciales), Burggraves (Comites Castrenses), Counts (Comites), Knights (Milites), Noblemen (Liberi), Cities (Metropoles), Villages (Villae) and Peasants (Rustici).
 The list could be shortened or expanded, by the mid-16th century to as many as 45.

 It is likely that this system was first introduced under Emperor Sigismund, who is assumed to have commissioned the frescoes in Frankfurt city hall in 1414.

 As has been noted from an early time, this representation of the "imperial constitution" does not in fact represent the actual constitution of the Holy Roman Empire, as some imperial cities appear as "villages" or even "peasants".

 E.g. the four "peasants" are Cologne, Constance, Regensburg and Salzburg.
-The Burggrave of Stromburg (or Straburg, Strandeck, and variants) was an unknown entity even at the time.
+The Burggrave of Stramberg (or Stromberg, Straburg, Strandeck, and variants) was an unknown entity even at the time.
 The representation of imperial subjects is also far from complete.
 The "imperial quaternions" are, rather, a more or less random selection intended to represent pars pro toto the structure of the imperial constitution.